DBT Therapists Trained by Behavioral Tech

 - Dialectical Behavior Therapy Skills with Multi-Problem Adolescents (2015)

+In addition to offering DBT therapies, Ms. Halley provides evidence-based treatment for Post-Traumatic Stress Disorder, a diagnosis that can complicate treatment.
 After eight years with Three Springs DBT, Ms. Halley decided to start her own counseling center, Clarify Counseling, LLC where she continues to provide comprehensive DBT and work with her DBT team to provide evidence-based treatments.

 Jamie Martin LPC